 North Bergen, New Jersey

 North Bergen is a coveted area to live in among Millennials for several reasons including: North Bergen is only about 30 minutes from Midtown Manhattan, and there is an abundance of new, luxury apartments in North Bergen.
 Most of the newer rental apartment buildings and condominiums in North Bergen offer a stunning view of the Manhattan skyline and its location along the Hudson River has helped to make this city one of the hottest neighborhoods near New York City.
+Of course, if you’re committed to living in the Big Apple itself, then you’ll be doing yourself a service by first investigating the best neighborhoods in NYC to buy property in and move to.

 Princeton, New Jersey